 Online Waiver Process

-If you wish to rely on your own insurance policy instead of the University plan, you must waive your participation in this program by September 11, 2013.
-If you do not waive coverage by September 11, 2013, you will remain in, and be billed for, the Post University student insurance plan for the entire policy year.
+To read the information sent to students on April 2, 2015, about the Student Insurance Plan, click here.
+If you wish to rely on your own insurance policy instead of the University plan, you must waive your participation in this program by September 11, 2015.

-To waive your coverage, visit www.gallagherkoster.com/Post.
-Please note: You must have your Post University Student ID number to waive coverage on the Gallagher Koster site.
-Your Student ID will be provided to you when you register for your fall classes.
-If you have any questions about obtaining your Student ID number, please feel to contact the Office of Admissions at 203.596.4555.
+Please note: You must have your Post University Student ID number to waive coverage on the Gallagher Student Health site.
+Your Student ID number will be provided when you register for fall semester classes.
+If you have any questions about obtaining your Student ID number, please contact the Office of Admissions at 203.596.4555.

 Full-time students are required to have a complete physical examination signed by a physician along with an updated immunization record on file in the Health Services Office by August 1st each year.